COVID-19 Vaccination Myths Versus Facts

 “COVID-19 cannot be overcome without this vaccine,” said David Basel, MD, Vice President of Avera Medical Group Quality.
 “We need to build confidence and advance the truth – the facts and the hard data – about what we truly know.”

-Anyone age 12 and over is eligible to get vaccinated.
+Anyone age 5 or older is eligible to get vaccinated.
 “COVID vaccines are doing what they’re supposed to do – and that’s reducing hospitalizations and deaths due to COVID-19.
 No vaccine can offer absolute protection.
 But the fact remains that the most effective thing people can do to prevent the spread of COVID is to get vaccinated,” Basel said.

 Vaccines are safe and effective.
 “Millions of people have safely received the vaccines.
 With over half of the U.S. population vaccinated plus millions across the world, COVID vaccines are among the most tested vaccines ever,” Basel said.
 “Adverse reactions are extremely rare.”

 Basel provides clarity on some common myths and questions about the vaccine, its safety and side effects.

 A myth that Basel saw online involved claims that the vaccine includes a protein strand related to the placenta, and that women getting vaccinated can face infertility or miscarriage.

 “It looks like a really good site, with quotes from Pfizer employees and everything,” he said.
 “But it’s bogus.
 The facts are off-base and the claims are not based in any studies or findings.
 These sorts of things can trick us because of the way they look.”

 There has been no link found between the COVID-19 vaccine and fertility issues.
 COVID-19 vaccination is recommended for everyone 12 years of age and older, including people who are trying to get pregnant now or might become pregnant in the future, as well as their partners.